feel-cIT/apps/README.md

 ## Features
 - **Inventory Management**: Keep track of your stock levels and ensure accurate data.
 - **Printer Integration**: Effortlessly connect with ECPOS-compliant printers via USB or Bluetooth.
-- **LAN Sharing**: Share your POS connection across the local network.
+- **LAN Connections**: Share your POS connection across the local network.
 - **Role Management**: Assign multiple roles such as supervisor, salesperson, or manager.
 - **Daily Shifts**: Manage shifts with ease for daily operations.
 - **Expenses Tracking**: Record and monitor business expenses.